Comcast/mamba/README.md

 	         })
 ```

-And here's the inline version:
+And here's the synchronous version:

 ```swift
 let manifest: HLSManifest